 - Logical decision making

 While in the throes of addiction, many people exhibit personality changes.
 Therefore, it’s important for you or a loved one to identify the common signs of addiction.

-The first sign of a morphine addiction is the drug’s abuse.
-Abuse is taking more than what a doctor prescribes for a stronger high.
-For example, this includes using the medication with alcohol or other drugs, or snorting, smoking or injecting it.
+The first sign of a morphine addiction is drug abuse.
+Abuse is taking more than what a doctor prescribes for a more intense high.
+For example, this includes using the medication with alcohol or other drugs.
+You may also begin snorting, smoking, or injecting it.
 Often, when you abuse medication, you’ll need refills sooner than what your prescription allows for.

 If you or someone you know is struggling with morphine addiction, San Antonio Recovery Center in San Antonio, Texas can help.
 We treat all forms of addiction, including opiate addiction rehab.
 By taking a unique, comprehensive approach to treatment, we help our clients start living again.
 Our effective, affordable treatment programs include:

 Stop letting your morphine addiction control your life.
 Getting the proper help is always the right choice.
 There’s no shame in admitting that.
 Give us a call today at 866.957.7885 to begin your recovery journey.